andre-abadi/oal/README.md

 in the accuracy metric, and a significant improvement in the ROC_AUC metric.
 This, combined with the subjective assessment via the confusion matrix suggests an improved model overall.

+## Comparison

+We show the ROC curve of our models below.

 <img src="README_files/figure-gfm/roc_compare-1.png"  />